gorefbitim/NN/README.md

 # Results
 (1) Correlation is unsuccessful: Results: 2249.43 (1556.20) MSE

+(2) A very clear Weekends / Holiday trend:
+(2a) A very strong weekly cycle, with weakest day always Saturday, Sunday is
+     always slightly higher, and Tuesday always busiest, see figure 2.
+(2b) The weekest days every year is cristmest and new year's eve, see figure
+     3 x=2185 is Dec 25, and x=2194 is Jan 1st 2015 (indeed, programmers
+     do have life...)

-(2) The data show a clear weekly period , with lowest number of commits every weekend.
+The data show a clear weekly period , with lowest number of commits every weekend. a
 # Limitations / Future
 (1) I used NY statios, a better correlation could use commiter geo location with
     weather data that is relevant to the lcoation.
 Although geolocation is not